Carnival Horizon Cabins to Avoid

 Carnival Horizon Rooms to Avoid

 Deck 9 Category JS Junior Balcony Suite Cabins 9205 and 9206 have two types of view obstructions.
 Their balconies are partially blocked by the ship’s bulkhead, which is a structural steel wall.
-The forward-facing windows in these suites overlook a busy walkway and observation area which is open to all passengers.

 For light sleepers or those who prioritize privacy, this setup might be less than ideal.
 These cabins are excellent for families or friends who want easy access to each other, but they may not be the best choice for unrelated parties.